 Depth-Oriented Psychotherapy for People Under Sustained Pressure

-I am a psychotherapist working with people who carry sustained pressure, responsibility and complexity in their lives.
-Many of the individuals I see are thoughtful, capable and high-functioning, yet experience persistent mental strain, overactivity of thought or difficulty disengaging from responsibility.
+I am a psychotherapist working with people who carry sustained pressure in their lives.
+Many of the people I see are capable and outwardly functioning, yet experience persistent strain beneath that competence: overactivity of thought, difficulty disengaging from responsibility, or a growing sense that established ways of coping are no longer holding.

-My work is grounded in structured psychological formulation and informed by applied neuroscience, cognitive behavioural therapy and Cognitive Behavioural Hypnotherapy.
+My practice is integrative, drawing on applied neuroscience, cognitive behavioural therapy and cognitive behavioural hypnotherapy within a framework grounded in how people construct their experience.
 Sessions are intensive and focused, offering space for careful analysis, emotional processing and deliberate change.

-My approach differs from brief, solution-focused models that prioritise speed over depth.
+My approach prioritises depth over speed.
 While meaningful change can occur quickly, it is sustained through careful formulation, attentional work and the steady application of evidence-based methods.

 Many clients come to me during periods of transition or sustained responsibility, when established coping strategies begin to show strain.
-Rather than offering quick optimisation, our work focuses on understanding and restructuring the patterns that maintain distress.
+The work focuses on understanding and restructuring the patterns that maintain distress rather than managing symptoms at the surface.

 Clinical Foundations of My Work